mrjohannchang/minimum-qt-for-python-desktop-application-demo/README.md

 [![Python GUI Application with Database Demo](http://img.youtube.com/vi/Fae89t8lfgc/0.jpg)](http://www.youtube.com/watch?v=Fae89t8lfgc "Python GUI Application with Database Demo")

+**This is only for demo and reference.**
+Only inputs on the left most column work now!

 ## Installation

 Install with [pip](https://pip.pypa.io/en/stable/) or download the pre-compiled executable file from [here](https://github.com/changyuheng/python-gui-application-with-database-demo/tags).